DevOps vs SRE: Key Differences Explained

 Monitoring

-Monitoring application performance, health, availability, and customer experience are some of the key principles of DevOps.
+Proactive monitoring of application performance, health, availability, and customer experience are some of the key principles of DevOps.
 With this capability, companies can identify issues quickly, iterate on solutions, and continuously improve.

 Collaboration and communication